gskohner/jsreader/README.md

 Add url to load image content from wordpress
 Add url to load quiz.
 Add code to navigate based on quiz
+Add code to adjust reading rate based on quiz